telerik/winforms-docs/installation,-deployment-and-distribution/installation-deployment-and-distribution-redestributing-telerik-radcontrols-for-windows.md

 * Windows Forms applications for internal company use.

-* Commercial Windows Forms applications deployed for end users by Telerik customers.
-              __In this case, make sure to protect Telerik's intellectual property by using one of the methods below (ILMerge to merge the Telerik WinForms assemblies with the executable file (this does not apply to the Document processing assemblies, see__ OR __build the Telerik.WinControls.dll assembly from source code)__
+* Commercial Windows Forms applications deployed for end users by Telerik customers. __In this case, make sure to protect Telerik's intellectual property by using one of the methods below (ILMerge to merge the Telerik WinForms assemblies with the executable file (this does not apply to the Document processing assemblies, see below) of your application__ OR __build the Telerik.WinControls.dll assembly from source code)__

-* Shrink-wrapped software in which the Telerik UI for WinForms are integrated.
-              __In this case, make sure to protect Telerik's intellectual property by using one of the methods below (ILMerge to merge the Telerik WinForms assemblies with the executable file of your application (this does not apply to the Document processing assemblies, see__ OR __building the Telerik.WinControls.dll assembly from source code)__
+* Shrink-wrapped software in which the Telerik UI for WinForms are integrated. __In this case, make sure to protect Telerik's intellectual property by using one of the methods below (ILMerge to merge the Telerik WinForms assemblies with the executable file of your application (this does not apply to the Document processing assemblies, see below)__ OR __building the Telerik.WinControls.dll assembly from source code)__

 ## Examples of Uses that Require Discussion